aragilar/dnd-flask/data/documentation/combat.md

 **Corners.** Diagonal movement can't cross the corner of a wall, large tree, or other terrain feature that fills its space.

-**Ranges.** To determine the range on a grid between two things-whether creatures or objects-start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
+**Ranges.** To determine the range on a grid between two things - whether creatures or objects - start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
 Count by the shortest route.

 ## Actions in Combat